Share what kind of mom you are!

 5. A Strong Work Ethic

-7. Dreaming and Imagining Possibilities
+7. Dreaming

-Having the freedom to dream and imagine encourages a child to tap into his or her potential.
+Having the freedom to dream and imagine encourages a child to tap into their potential.
 Children will find they are capable of so much when given the opportunity to dream.
-They have plenty of time in adulthood to learn that some dreams are a little outrageous, so for now, cheer them on and help them explore their interests.
+Dreaming is also a way for children to remain hopeful about life and its possibilities.

 Teach this core value: Make dream boards with your kids.
 Here are some simple instructions to get you started.
 Be sure to ask your children to think about the kind of people they want to be, not just their career or fun goals (but definitely have them include fun too!).
+Cheer them on and help them explore their interests.
+As they get older, help them find a path to their dreams or ways to adjust their dreams.

 What are some of the core values you want to teach your kids?